Internship Information

 * * *

-Information for General Intern Applicants (Spring 2024, Summer 2024):
+Information for General Intern Applicants (Spring 2025, Summer 2025):

 General intern role and responsibilities:

 Each intern will receive hands-on experience in the preparation of various stages of a client’s defense.
-An intern may research legal issues, draft motions and memoranda, and otherwise assist intrial or sentencing preparation.
+An intern may research legal issues, draft motions and memoranda, and otherwise assist in trial or sentencing preparation.
 Interns may also work with the Defender’s appellate attorneys.
 These interns will collaborate on briefs to the circuit court, certiorari petitions, and merit briefs to the Supreme Court.
 A supervisory attorney will monitor intern assignments in each office; however, interns should expect to work with one or more of the attorneys during their placement.

 General intern qualifications and requirements: